 Thus if you have a business which has numerous competitors, it is important that you look at market expansion along with localization.
-Don't stay back from the global market, but more importantly, while serving the global market, do not forget your home ground.
-The simple supporting statistic for this statement is that each and every developing country, after exploring the global markets, is now looking at their own rural markets which will provide the maximum growth opportunities.
+Don't stay back from the global

 2) Expand Smartly - Expanding just for the sake of growth can become disastrous.
 All strategists know that keeping an eye on the cash flow of the business is the most important thing for the growth of the organization.
 If your working capital is being used for expansion, this will affect even the business units which are actually showing growth thereby causing you to cut back on essential plans.